kizzlah/kizzlah/README.md

 ---

 ### About Me
-I'm a student with an Associate's in Networking and Cybersecurity and currently pursuing a Bachelor's in Information Systems and Human-Centered Artificial Intelligence.
+I'm a student with an Associate's in Networking and Cybersecurity and currently pursuing a Bachelor's in Human-Centered Artificial Intelligence.
 Former recipient of the Microsoft Cybersecurity Scholarship and Western Digital STEM Scholarship.
 Member of Phi Theta Kappa Honor Society.

 ---